dagda1/blog/source/_posts/2013-03-24-controller.markdown

 ###Conclusion###
 This is a fairly stupid example but I hope this clarifies why we need a controller and what its job is.
 The bottom line is this, templates bind to controllers and controllers are proxies to their underlying model objects.
 This allows us to pin application state that is contextual to the current view on the current controller and not data that will be saved with the model.

+In reality this example would be a list of employees and you would probably attach the **isChecked** property to an **itemController** which can be bound to each item on a list.

 You can now call your wife and children to gather around to tell them of your brave exploits.
 They will be amazed.

-I'll cover the **ArrayProxy** next.

 If you find these posts useful, then let me know what else you would like me to cover.